jsirois/dev-cmd/README.md

 More on execution in various environments [below](#Execution), but you can run the greet command with, for example `uv run dev-cmd greet`.

+There are two special argv0's you can use in your commands:
+1. "python": This will be mapped to the Python interpreter that is executing `dev-cmd`.
+2. A file name ending in ".py": This will be assumed to be a python script, and it will be run using the Python interpreter that is executing `dev-cmd`.

 You can define as many commands as you want.
 They will all run from the project root directory (the directory containing the `pyproject.toml` the commands are defined in) and accept no arguments besides those defined in the command.
 You can gain further control over the command by defining it